Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 - Plan: “If I feel too tired after work, then I will commit to just putting on my workout clothes and doing 10 minutes.”

-Instead of depending on motivation being high at the right moment, the plan is designed specifically for the moments when motivation is lowest.
+Instead of relying on motivation being high at exactly the right moment, the plan is built specifically for the times when motivation is at its lowest.

-WOOP doesn’t avoid that reality—it builds directly around it.
+WOOP doesn’t ignore that reality—it’s designed around it.

 2. Real-Life Example: Productivity Goal